Deadlyforce16/animal-encyclopedia/README.md

 # Animal Encyclopedia

-This is a Internet Programming web applicaiton project I made using JSON Server as the backend and Next.js as the frontend.
+This is a Internet Programming web applicaiton project I made in Visual Studio Code using JSON Server as the backend and Next.js as the frontend.

 ## Features